 Executives are officers of the company who are involved in, concerned with, take part in and are able to influence decisions in the management of the affairs of the company.
-Persons who were executives for all or part of the financial year ended 31 July 2014 were:
+Persons who were executives for all or part of the financial year ended 31 July 2015 were:

-- J. E. Gowing, Managing Director

-- G. J. Grundy, General Manager

-- J. S. Byers, Executive Officer Property / Company Secretary
+- J. E. Gowing, Managing Director - G. J. Grundy, General Manager - M. D. de Lepervanche, Chief Financial Officer - S. Byers, Company Secretary, Leasing Executive

-- M. D. de Lepervanche, Commercial Manager